 On June 13, 2020, the holder of the CEO Note and the Company entered into a restated agreement (the "CEO Restated Note").
 The CEO Restated Note in the amount of \$248,911 extends the stated maturity date of the CEO Note from the earlier of the sixth month following the (original) Issue Date or the date the Company has sufficient funds to repay the note to the earlier of the 30th month following the (original) Issue Date or the date the Company has sufficient funds to repay the CEO Restated Note.
 The Issue Date, February 5, 2020, is unchanged.
 In addition, the interest rate was reduced, effective as of the Issue Date, from 1.59% APR to 0.25%.
 The CEO Restated Note also changed the exercise price of the warrant from \$4.87 to \$4.81 per share in the case of any default.
 The other provisions of the CEO Restated Note are the same, in all material respects, to the CEO Note.
-The Company and its CEO have agreed that the CEO Restated Note will not be repaid for a minimum of 12 months following the closing of its IPO.
-The principal balance of the CEO Note was \$248,911 at June 30, 2021 and at December 31, 2020 and is included on the condensed balance sheets in Notes payable, net of current portion.
+The Company and its CEO have agreed that the CEO Restated Note will be repaid by the end of first half of 2022.
+The principal balance of the CEO Note was \$248,911 at September 30, 2021 and at December 31, 2020 and is included on the condensed balance sheets in Notes payable at September 30, 2021 and Notes payable, net of current portion at December 31, 2020.

-The Payroll Protection Program Loan (the "PPP Loan")
+The Paycheck Protection Program Loan (the "PPP Loan")

-On May 4, 2020 the Company received \$27,550 in loan proceeds as part of the Federal CARES Act Paycheck Protection Program (the "PPP Act" or "PPP") with a 1% annual interest rate.
+On May 4, 2020 the Company received \$27,550 in loan proceeds as part of the Federal Coronavirus Aid, Relief and Economic Security Act Paycheck Protection Program (the "PPP Act" or "PPP") with a 1% annual interest rate.
 Some or all of this loan qualified for forgiveness if the Company expended not less than 60% of the loan proceeds on qualified payroll costs.
-During the six months ended June 30, 2021, it was determined by the lender and by the Small Business Administration that the Company met the contractual conditions for forgiveness of the entire PPP Loan plus accrued interest and it was forgiven.
+During the nine months ended September 30, 2021, it was determined by the lender and by the Small Business Administration that the Company met the contractual conditions for forgiveness of the entire PPP Loan plus accrued interest and it was forgiven.
 The \$27,550 principal balance of the PPP Loan at December 31, 2020 is included on the condensed balance sheet in Notes payable, net of current portion.

-6. Stockholders' Deficit
+6. Stockholders' Equity (Deficit)

 Each share of common stock is entitled to one vote.
 The holders of common stock are also entitled to receive dividends whenever funds are legally available and when declared by the board of directors, subject to the prior rights of holders of all classes of stock outstanding.
-A total of 5,186,570 and 4,318,357 shares of common stock were reserved for issuance upon the exercise of outstanding stock options and warrants as of June 30, 2021 and December 31, 2020, respectively.
+A total of 5,191,957 and 4,318,357 shares of common stock were reserved for issuance upon the exercise of outstanding stock options and warrants as of September 30, 2021 and December 31, 2020, respectively.